This post may include affiliate links, which means I may make a commission on purchases made through these links at no additional cost to you.

 - Embellishments.
 Seashells, lace, twine, flowers – whatever strikes your fancy!

 - Glue.
-Tacky Glue works well.
+Original Tacky Glue is my favorite!

 - Oil.
 Olive oil burns well and cleanly, but you can also use vegetable oil or lamp oil.
 (I used olive oil in the example lamp!)

-To make your tin can lantern:
+To make a tin can lantern:

 Open your can, being sure to leave the lid attached for about an inch.
 Carefully lift the lid with a knife, remove the contents, and then wash the can out.